-This section describes the software design of the ACIM vector control drive application.
+This section describes the software design of the ACIM Volts per Hertz control drive application.
 The system processing is distributed between the CPU and the eTPU, which run in parallel.
-The CPU and eTPU tasks are described in terms of the following:
+The CPU and eTPU tasks are described in these terms: